 - A medical examination

 - Using a public restroom

 - Entering the office of a reproductive health provider

-Most things done in public places would not be considered private, although privacy laws leave a substantial amount of gray area as to what might be considered "public," as seen below.
+Most things done in public places are not considered private.
+Privacy laws, however, leave a substantial gray area as to what "public" means.

 An invasion of one's privacy could raise one of the following claims in tort law:

-Most U.S. jurisdictions allow civil lawsuits for the claim of invasion of privacy, the specifics of which are largely controlled by state laws.
+Most U.S. jurisdictions allow civil lawsuits for invasion of privacy.
+State law generally controls the specifics of such claims.

-A reasonable expectation of privacy is a right that we Americans hold very dear.
-We expect a certain degree of confidentiality and privacy in our homes, offices, and in the U.S. mail, but when that privacy gets violated, you may need to take legal steps.
-If you believe your privacy or confidentiality was breached, particularly in a criminal case, contact a local criminal defense attorney to find out how he or she can help.
+A reasonable expectation of privacy is a right Americans hold dear.
+Citizens expect a certain degree of confidentiality and privacy in their homes, offices, and U.S. mail.
+When one violates your privacy, you may need to take legal steps.

 If you believe a person or entity violated the safeguards of privacy or confidentiality, contact a local criminal defense attorney.
 An experienced attorney can provide you with specific legal information regarding the following: